COVID-19 frequently asked questions

 Customers should continue to track their parcels on our website or our mobile app for the latest information.
 It’s important to understand that our call centre agents are open to serve, but have no further details if your item is delayed and you are looking for a status update.
 A service ticket can be opened up online too.

-For Proof of Identity (POI), Proof of Age items, COD items and items with customs due, we will leave a delivery notice card (DNC) that directs you to a local post office for pick up.
+For POI, POA, COD items, items with customs due, Registered Mail and Xpresspost Certified products: we will leave a delivery notice card (DNC) that directs you to a local post office for pick up.

 Is it safe to handle mail and parcels?